Mykol71/ostools-1.17/README.md

 /usr/bin/updateos syntax -
 --------------------------
 - $updateos {group} {subgroup or scriptname}
-- $updateos only will display usage.
+- $updateos help  - will display detailed usage.
-- $updateos {group} only will display a list of possible subgroups or scripts.
+- $updateos {group}  - will display short usage.

 TO DO -
 -------